polyipseity/information/special/list of mathematical pathologies.md

 {{Every [set](../general/set%20(mathematics).md) $X$ has the unique [function](../general/function%20(mathematics).md) $\varnothing \to X$}} called the __empty function__.

-- [continuity](../general/continuous%20function.md) and discontinuity ::: It is continuous and not discontinuous in its [domain](../general/domain%20of%20a%20function.md) by [vacuous truth](../general/vacuous%20truth.md).
+- [continuity](../general/continuous%20function.md) and discontinuity ::: It is continuous and not discontinuous at every point of its [domain](../general/domain%20of%20a%20function.md) by [vacuous truth](../general/vacuous%20truth.md).
+It is neither continuous nor discontinuous at every [real](../general/real%20number.md).
   - global continuity or discontinuity ::: It is a [continuous function](../general/continuous%20function.md).
-- [limit of a function](../general/limit%20of%20a%20function.md) ::: It has limit and it has no limit at every point in its [domain](../general/domain%20of%20a%20function.md) by [vacuous truth](../general/vacuous%20truth.md).
+- [limit of a function](../general/limit%20of%20a%20function.md) ::: It has limit and it has no limit at every point of its [domain](../general/domain%20of%20a%20function.md) by [vacuous truth](../general/vacuous%20truth.md).

 ## topologies